Alterraun Verner: 2010

-On June 15, 2010, the Tennessee Titans signed Verner to a four-year, $3.16 million contract and also include a signing bonus of $790,035.
+On June 15, 2010, the Tennessee Titans signed Verner to a four-year, $3.16 million contract that includes a signing bonus of $790,035.

-Throughout training camp, Verner competed for a job as a starting cornerback against veterans Jason McCourty and Ryan Mouton.
-Head coach Jeff Fisher named Verner the third cornerback on the depth chart to start the regular season, behind veterans Cortland Finnegan and Jason McCourty.
+Throughout training camp, Verner competed for starting cornerback against veterans Jason McCourty and Ryan Mouton.
+Head coach Jeff Fisher named Verner the third cornerback on the depth chart to start the regular season, behind veterans McCourty and Cortland Finnegan.

 He made his professional regular season debut in the Tennessee Titans' season-opener against the Oakland Raiders and was credited with two tackles in their 38–13 victory.
-The following week, Verner and teammate Patrick Bailey tackled Antonio Brown during an 18-yard return for Verner's first physical tackle of his career during a 19–11 loss to the Pittsburgh Steelers.
+The following week, Verner and teammate Patrick Bailey tackled wide receiver Antonio Brown during an 18-yard return for Verner's first physical tackle of his career during a 19–11 loss to the Pittsburgh Steelers.
 He finished the game with two combined tackles.
-On October 3, 2010, Verner earned his first career start after Jason McCourty suffered a broken right forearm the previous week and would have to undergo surgery.
-McCourty missed the next four games (Weeks 4–7).
+On October 3, Verner earned his first career start after McCourty suffered a broken right forearm the previous week and would have to undergo surgery; the latter missed four games (Weeks 4–7).
 Verner finished his first start with a season-high 11 solo tackles and three pass deflections during a 26–20 loss to the Denver Broncos.
-The following week, Verner made nine combined tackles, a pass deflection, and made his first career interception off a pass by Tony Romo in the Titans' 34–27 victory at the Dallas Cowboys in Week 5.
-His interception occurred in the fourth quarter off a screen pass originally intended for tight end Martellus Bennett.
+In Week 5, Verner recorded nine combined tackles, a pass deflection, and made his first career interception off a pass by quarterback Tony Romo in the Titans' 34–27 victory at the Dallas Cowboys.
+His interception occurred in the fourth quarter off a screen pass intended for tight end Martellus Bennett.
 In Week 14, Verner collected 12 combined tackles (ten solo) in the Titans' 30–28 loss to the Indianapolis Colts.
-The following week, Verner made ten combined tackles (four solo), deflected a pass, and intercepted a pass by Matt Schaub during a 31–17 victory to the Houston Texans.
-He finished his rookie season with 101 combined tackles (85 solo), 11 pass deflections, three interceptions, and a forced fumble in 16 games and 12 starts.
+The following week, Verner made ten combined tackles (four solo), deflected a pass, and intercepted a pass by quarterback Matt Schaub during a 31–17 victory over the Houston Texans.
+He finished his rookie season with 101 combined tackles (85 solo), 11 pass deflections, three interceptions, and a forced fumble in 16 games with 12 starts.

 2011

-On January 28, 2011, the Tennessee Titans announced the firing of head coach Jeff Fisher after they finished fourth in the AFC South with a 6–10 record in 2010.
+On January 28, 2011, the Titans announced the firing of head coach Fisher after they finished fourth in the AFC South with a 6–10 record the previous season.
 Defensive coordinator Jerry Gray held a competition between Verner and McCourty to name a starting cornerback.
-Head coach Mike Munchak named Verner the third cornerback on the depth chart to begin the season, behind Cortland Finnegan and Jason McCourty.
+New head coach Mike Munchak named Verner the third cornerback on the depth chart to begin the season, behind Finnegan and McCourty.